top of page

 region.

-Remediation can be limited in scope, for example, the removal of surface contaminants from an Underground Storage Tank (UST).
+Remediation can be limited in scope, such as removing surface contaminants from an Underground Storage Tank (UST).

-Solutions may also be more extensive, for example, if contaminants have infiltrated groundwater systems or if they are found under existing structures.
-Fisher does handle such excavation complexities.
+Solutions may also be more extensive, for example, if contaminants have infiltrated groundwater systems or are found under existing structures.
+Fisher Engineering Limited handles such excavation complexities.

-What is critical with any type of remediation is the forming of a special team, including a project manager who will be your prime contact, together with chemistry (lab), field and excavation specialists.
+Critical with any type of remediation is forming a special team, including a project manager who will be your prime contact, chemistry (lab), field, and excavation specialists, is critical with any type of remediation.

-The key to a successful Phase 3 is the development of a remediation plan to meet both legislated requirements and our client’s needs in a pragmatic and economically feasible manner.
+The key to a successful Phase 3 is developing a pragmatically and economically feasible remediation plan that meets legislated requirements and our client’s needs.
 Our team will work with you to plan the optimal site solution within a given time frame and minimize day-to-day disruptions when possible.
 We work with you every step of the way!

-Results: Once the remediation has been completed and approved, you are free to pursue your desired land use goals.
+Results: Once the remediation has been completed and approved, you can pursue your desired land use goals.

 phase2